 How To Prevent Guinea Pigs From Eating Their Young

 The simple solution is to eliminate the malnutrition factor.
-Make sure your guinea pig is well feed, and has a full and healthy diet.
-The reality is, many people can neglect to give their guinea pigs a full and healthy intake of food.
+Make sure your guinea pig is well feed and has a full and healthy diet.
+The reality is, that many people can neglect to give their guinea pigs a full and healthy intake of food.
 For example, it is not unheard of for guinea pigs to fall short of their vitamin C requirements due to a lack of the necessary substances your guinea pig would naturally be getting in the wild.
-Check out ultimate guinea pig food list for a full list of all the food types your guinea pig can and should be eating as well as the ones you should steer clear from.
+Check out the ultimate guinea pig food list for a full list of all the food types your guinea pig can and should be eating as well as the ones you should steer clear from.

 So yes, guinea pigs can eat their young… but it is very rare.
 All you have to do is make sure you are not neglecting your guinea pig in the first place and making sure it is receiving all the necessary nutrients it could possibly require.

-If you are after some tips on how take care of baby guinea pigs, check out my article here.
+If you are after some tips on how to take care of baby guinea pigs, check out my article here.